What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 3. We relax the muscles of the jaws and the entire face.

-4. We pronounce the sound "y" out loud, lowering the lower jaw slightly and raising the tongue to the sky.
+4. We pronounce the sound “y” out loud, lowering it a little lower jaw and raising the tongue to the sky.

-5. If the muscles of the face are completely relaxed, the exercise can be finished in 5 minutes.
+5. If the facial muscles are completely relaxed, the exercise can be completed after 5 minutes.

-Nervous eyelid tics, the treatment of which can be turned into such pleasant, relaxing relaxation sessions, usually goes away after a few days.
+Nervous tic of the eyelid, the treatment of which can be turned into such pleasant relaxing relaxation sessions, usually goes away after a few days.

-Folk remedies for sedation have long been known - teas, herbal infusions, essential oils.
-All of them in limited doses can gently relieve fatigue and stress.
-Therefore, the treatment of nervous tics with folk methods is quite effective in most cases.
-Compresses made from decoctions of chamomile and lemon balm do an excellent job with eyelid twitching.
-Drinking mint tea with honey before bed can help relieve muscle tension.
-Here's a recipe for a great sedative that you can make yourself:
+Long known folk remedies calming - teas, herbal infusions, essential oils.
+All of them, in limited doses, can gently relieve symptoms of fatigue and stress.
+Therefore, treatment of nervous tics traditional methods turns out to be quite effective in most cases.
+Compresses made from chamomile and lemon balm decoctions do an excellent job of twitching the eyelid.
+And drinking mint tea with honey before bed will help eliminate muscle tension.
+Here is a recipe for an excellent sedative that you can prepare yourself:

-1. In equal parts, you need to take the leaves of the three-leaf watch, mint and valerian root.
+1. In equal parts you need to take the leaves of the trifoliate, mint and valerian root.

-2. Pour a tablespoon of plants with 500 ml of boiling water, bring to a boil and leave for 40 minutes.
+2. Pour 500 ml of boiling water over a tablespoon of plants, bring to a boil and leave for 40 minutes.

-3. You need to take the infusion 200 ml before bedtime.
+3. You need to take 200 ml of infusion before bedtime.

 • Shouting out individual words